Set your location

 • Lymphoma.
 These form in lymph tissue (part of the immune system which protects the body) in the small bowel, often in the jejunum.
 Non-Hodgkin lymphoma starts in lymphocytes, a type of white blood cell.

-It is estimated that more than 900 people were diagnosed with small bowel cancer in 2023.
+It is estimated that 983 people will diagnosed with small bowel cancer in 2024.
 The average age at diagnosis is 66 years old.

 Small bowel cancer signs and symptoms